allmonday/pydantic-resolve/README.md

 [Change log](./changelog.md)

-## TR;DR
+## Introduction
-`pydantic-resolve` helps you resolve all `resolve_field` methods inside a pydantic object.
+`pydantic-resolve` helps you resolve all `resolve_field` methods defined inside a pydantic object.

-It attempts to convert the data returned from `resolve_field` methods to the type target field announced.
+It will attempt to convert the data returned from `resolve_field` methods to the type target field announced.

 for example: